musicvis/musicvis.github.io/streamingservices.md

 Coming soon in 2017
 Machine Learning?
-Most personal, playlists for each individual based on data, thumbs Seems to be the answer to Spotify, add similar songs to existing playlist
+Most personal, playlists for each individual based on data, thumbs Seems to be the answer to Spotify, add similar songs to existing playlist, offline access

 # Amazon Music
 Comes with Amazon Prime